Presidency of Hakainde Hichilema

 The presidency of Hakainde Hichilema began on 24 August 2021, when he was inaugurated as the seventh President of Zambia, and is still ongoing.
-A businessman and longtime opposition leader from the United Party for National Development (UPND), Hichilema took office following his electoral victory over incumbent President Edgar Lungu in the 2021 general election.
+Hichilema took office following his electoral victory over President Edgar Lungu in the 2021 general election.
+Five years later, he secured a second term in the 2026 Zambian general election, defeating Brian Mundubile and twelve other candidates without the need for a runoff.

-Upon assuming office, Hichilema inherited an economy facing severe challenges, including high national debt, double-digit inflation, currency depreciation, and widespread youth unemployment.
+Upon assuming office his first term, Hichilema inherited an economy facing severe challenges, including high national debt, double-digit inflation, currency depreciation, and widespread youth unemployment.
 His administration prioritized fiscal consolidation, institutional reforms, and renewed engagement with international partners.
 Notable initiatives included the establishment of the Public–Private Dialogue Forum, the creation of the Presidential Delivery Unit, and the revival of mining investments such as the restoration of operations at Konkola Copper Mines by Vedanta Resources.
 Inflation was brought down to single digits in the first year of his presidency.

 During his term, Zambia faced multiple national crises, including a cholera outbreak and the worst drought in over four decades.
 In early 2024, Hichilema declared the drought a national disaster and introduced emergency measures to mitigate its impact on food security and energy generation.
 The drought led to widespread crop failure, school closures, and power rationing.

 In 2025, the U.S. government suspended over $50 million in health aid to Zambia following revelations of "systemic theft" of medical supplies, including antiretroviral drugs.
 Hichilema responded by launching an independent investigation and dismissing officials implicated in the scandal.

 On the energy front, Hichilema's government has promoted diversification away from hydropower.
 In June 2025, he commissioned Zambia's largest grid-connected solar plant, the 100 MW Chisamba solar facility, aimed at strengthening energy resilience and supporting mining operations.

 Hichilema's foreign policy has emphasized economic diplomacy and international re-engagement.
 His administration improved ties with global partners, including China, the European Union, and the United States, while maintaining a principled stance on global issues such as the Russian invasion of Ukraine, voting in favor of United Nations resolutions condemning the war.

 The first term has not been without political controversy.
 Following the death of former president Edgar Lungu in June 2025, a dispute arose between the government and the Lungu family regarding burial arrangements.
 The government filed legal action to halt a planned burial in South Africa, emphasizing the need for a state funeral in Zambia, in line with constitutional provisions.